The Problem Solving Method

 Business Problem Domains

-If you’re going to be a good, valuable problem solver you have to have a working knowledge of all 3 domains, because business and user problems do not live in one domain in isolation – they are effected by and affect each other.
-Trying to fix a user pain point without at least a conversational level of knowledge in the 3 domains of business, technology and the user is like trying to X, and means you won’t understand the impact (or disaster) of your decisions – you will rely on others, who work in only one of these domains, to join the dots – and they won’t.
+If you’re going to be a good, valuable, problem solver you have to have a working knowledge of all 3 domains, because business and user problems do not live in just one domain in isolation – they are effected by and affect each other.
+Trying to fix a user pain point without at least conversational level of knowledge of the business, technology and user domains is like trying to fix a watch with only the knowledge of what time it is.
+It means you won’t understand the impact (or disaster) of your decisions – you will rely on others, who work in only one of these domains, to join some of the dots – and they won’t.

-As a good problem solver, you don’t live in one of these domains, you walk confidently through all of them, connect all the dots and can see cause and effect.
-You speak their language and mediate between them all, using data as the currency of value to all.
+As a good problem solver, you don’t live in one of these domains, you walk confidently through all of them, connect all the dots and can learn and see the cause and effect ripples.
+You speak their language (business, technology, user) and mediate between them all, using data as the currency of value to all.

 High Level Problem Solving Process